-Deferred tax has been recognised at a rate of 19%.
+Deferred tax has been recognised at a rate of 21%.
 Deferred tax was recognised at a rate of 19% at 31 July 2022.

-Deductible temporary differences and unused tax losses for which no deferred tax asset has been recognised total £10,906k (2021: £7,864k).
+Deductible temporary differences and unused tax losses for which no deferred tax asset has been recognised totals £16,793k (2022: £10,906k).
 This asset has not been recognised in the financial statements due to current uncertainties surrounding the reversal of the underlying differences.
 This deferred tax asset would be recovered if there were future taxable profits from which the reversal of the underlying difference could be deducted.